 Homeopathic remedies for burning mouth syndrome are as follows

-•This medicine is indicated when patient complains of raw feeling at roof and palate.
+•This medicine is indicated when the patient complains of raw feeling at roof and palate.

 •Lips chapped and burning.

-•Lips and soft palate is sore and burning.
+•Lips and soft palate are sore and burning.

 •Patient keeps on picking lips until it bleeds.